 - Advanced Practice Nursing in Primary Care (Child, Woman, Adolescent, Adult)

 - Improving Delivery of Healthcare to Patients and Populations

 - Statistics for the Healthcare Professional

 How long does the program last?

 The road to becoming a Nurse Practitioner is long but undeniably worth the time and effort.
-The length of the program will vary according to your state, school, specialization, but also the degrees you are pursuing on your NP career path.
-A Bachelor’s of Science in Nursing will take you up to 4 years to carry out (accelerated options can require as little as 12 months and bridge tracks involve an investment of two years or less).
+The length of the program will vary according to your state, school, specialization, band also the degrees you are pursuing on your NP career path.
+A Bachelor’s of Science in Nursing can take you up to 4 years to carry out (accelerated options can require as little as 12 months and bridge tracks involve an investment of two years or less).
 Additionally, a Master’s of Science in Nursing with your desired nursing specialty typically requires between 2 and 4 years to complete.
 If you want to continue towards higher academic endeavors, your DNP or Ph.D. program will last for 3 to 4 years.
-In total, it can take anywhere between 3 and 12 years to become a Nurse Practitioner, depending on your professional goals, financial needs, and available educational opportunities.
+In total, it can take anywhere between 3 and 12 years to become a Nurse Practitioner, depending on your professional goals, financial needs and available educational opportunities.